Wonder of the Seas is packed with lots to see, do, and eat onboard, and you likely want to know where everything is onboard.

 Royal Caribbean designed Wonder of the Seas to offer a lot, and be easy to navigate.
 Being the biggest cruise ship in the world means it has to be simple for passengers to get around to avoid a negative experience.

 All Oasis Class ships are separated by neighborhoods, with each area being visually distinguished from the others.
 Essentially, after you see one neighborhood, you should be able to quickly get a sense of what is offered there.
-In fact, Wonder of the Seas will be the first Oasis-class ship to have eight neighborhoods.
+In fact, Wonder of the Seas is the first Oasis Class ship to have eight neighborhoods instead of seven.

 Before you step foot on Wonder of the Seas, here is what each neighborhood has to do, including dining and entertainment.